parflow/parflow/README-CMAKE.md

    make install
 ```

-Use `./configure --help` to list additional configure options for pftools.

 ### Step 5: Running a sample problem

-If all went well a sample Parflow problem can be run using:
+If all went well a sample ParFlow problem can be run using:

 ```shell
 cd parflow/test
 tclsh default_single.tcl 1 1 1
 ```

-Note that the envirobnment variable `PAFLOW_DIR` must be set for this
+Note that the environment variable `PAFLOW_DIR` must be set for this
 to work and it assumes tclsh is in your path.
 Make sure to use the
-same TCL as was used in the cmake configure.
+same TCL shell as was used in the cmake configure.

+Some parallel machines do not allow launching a parallel executable
+from the login node; you may need to run this command in a batch file
+or by starting a parallel interactive session.

 ## Configure options

-A number of packages are optional for building Parflow.
+A number of packages are optional for building ParFlow.
 The optional
 packages are enabled by PARFLOW_<package>_ENABLE value to be true or
 setting the <package>_ROOT=<directory> value.
 If a package is enabled
-with the first method, CMake will attempt to find the package in
+with the using an ENABLE flag CMake will attempt to find the package
-standard locations.
-Setting both values is the same as setting only
-the <pacakge>_ROOT value.
+in standard locations.
+Explicitly setting the location using the ROOT
+variable for a package automatically enables it, you don't need to
+specify both values.

-## Building simulator and tools support seperately
+## Building simulator and tools support separately

-Parflow is composed of two main components that maybe configured and
+ParFlow is composed of two main components that maybe configured and
-built seperately.
-Some HPC platfroms are hetergenous with the login
+built separately.
+Some HPC platforms are heterogeneous with the login
 node being different than the compute nodes.
-The Parflow system has
+The ParFlow system has
 an executable for the simulator which needs to run on the compute
-nodes and a set of TCL libraries used for problem setup that may need
+nodes and a set of TCL libraries used for problem setup that can be
-to run on the login node for problem setup.
+run on the login node for problem setup.

 The CMake variables PARFLOW_ENABLE_SIMULATOR and PARFLOW_ENABLE_TOOLS
 control which component is configured.
 By default both are true.
 To
-build seperately use to build directories and run cmake in each to
+build separately use two build directories and run cmake in each to
-build the simulator and tools components seperately.
-By specifing
+build the simulator and tools components separately.
+By specifying
-different compilers for each, one can build for different
+different compilers and options for each, one can target different
-archtictures for each component.
+architectures for each component.